 The key to GORE-TEX’s success is its wide range of applied features and membrane types.

 As the name suggests, GORE-TEX Active is better suited to more energetic, stop-and-go activities such as skiing or climbing.
 With these kinds of activities, you want a jacket that breathes well, allows for plenty of movement and provides plenty of protection.
-GORE-TEX Active is lightweight, incredibly breathable and made with a 3-layer construction for added durability.
+GORE-TEX Active is lightweight, incredibly breathable and completely windproof.